University of Florida – Criminology Program

 He received a $5000 fellowship from the Kozyak Minority Mentoring Foundation for promoting diversity in the legal profession.
 Additionally, he received a $2000 scholarship from the Federal Communications Bar Association.

 Bobby served on the executive board of the Journal of Technology Law and Policy.
 JTLP is a scholarly legal journal devoted to the discussion of relevant technology issues, including patents, copyrights, trademarks, trade secrets, antitrust, information privacy, and computer law.
 During the fall, his responsibilities as Galleys Editor included editing articles “above-the-line” and submitting a case comment on the copyright infringement case against Beyonce’s Lemonade.
-During the spring, his responsibilities as Assistant Managing Editor include raising funds, soliciting ads and donations, and organizing service projects and social events.
+During the spring, his responsibilities as Assistant Managing Editor included raising funds, soliciting ads and donations, and organizing service projects and social events.
 He also submitted a note on the criminal copyright implications of the FCC’s Unlock the Box proposal.

 He served as the Vice President of Entertainment for the Entertainment and Sports Law Society.
 In this position, he assisted organization members in finding legal internships in the entertainment industry and sought entertainment lawyers to speak at the Annual EASLS Symposium.
 He is also a member of the Intellectual Property & Technology Law Association.

 In an effort to earn an Intellectual Property Certificate, his fall course load included Patent Law (6573), Intellectual Property Litigation (6577), and Business Enterprises Survey (6068) which combines Corporations and Unincorporated Business Practices into one 5-credit class.
 He also wrote a seminar paper on criminal sanctions for copyright infringement as part of Criminal Law in the Virtual Context (6936).
-During spring, he is taking Copyright Law (6572), Trade Secret Law (6930), Media Law (6841), Income Taxation (6600), General Counsel Practicum (6930), and Intellectual Property Licensing (6936).
-His required 2L courses include Professional Responsibility (6750) and Legal Drafting (6807).
+During spring, he took Copyright Law (6572), Trade Secret Law (6930), Media Law (6841), Income Taxation (6600), General Counsel Practicum (6930), and Intellectual Property Licensing (6936).
+His required 2L courses included Professional Responsibility (6750) and Legal Drafting (6807).
 He also took a 1 credit spring break course in Miami called Doing Business with Latin America (6930).

 During the summer of 2017, Bobby was a legal intern at AMC Networks in New York, NY.
 In this role, he experienced the broad array of tasks that cross an in-house entertainment lawyer’s desk.
 He drafted a large variety of contracts for nearly every aspect of the cable television company, from acquiring films and shows, hiring talent and casting agencies, licensing copyrights and trademarks for merchandising opportunities, and more.
 He worked extensively on drafting new employment policies to protect the company’s trade secrets and unreleased programming from leaking or hacking.
 He also researched a variety of legal questions (including right of publicity, guerrilla marketing tactics, virtual reality, sponsorship identification, and more) and advised the marketing department and other areas of the business on those matters.